-The Community Infrastructure Levy is a new planning charge, introduced by the Planning Act 2008.
+The Community Infrastructure Levy is a planning charge, introduced by the Planning Act 2008 as a tool for local authorities in England and Wales to help deliver infrastructure to support the development of their area.
 It came into force on 6 April 2010 through the Community Infrastructure Levy Regulations 2010.
 Development may be liable for a charge under the Community Infrastructure Levy (CIL), if your local planning authority has chosen to set a charge in its area.

 The introduction of the levy means that charging authorities require additional information to determine whether a charge is due and to determine the amount.

 Applicants will therefore be required to answer additional questions to enable authorities to calculate levy liability.
-These questions are found in the document below, which should be submitted alongside the planning application form.
+These questions are found in the document below, which should be submitted to your local planning authority alongside the planning application form.

 Once planning permission is granted, collecting authorities will issue applicants with a levy liability notice.
 Applicants should then assume liability to pay the levy charge prior to commencement of development by sending a completed assumption of liability form (‘Form 1: Assumption of Liability’) to the collecting authority.